snipsco/snipsmanager/docs/_posts/2017-10-02-Installation.markdown

 Download the [Snips Raspbian Image]() and burn it to an SD card, for instance using [Etcher](https://etcher.io).
 Insert the SD card in your Raspberry Pi, and boot.

-In order to get your Raspberry Pi connected to you Wi-Fi network, you can use the companion [iOS App]({{ site.baseurl }}/{% post_url 2017-10-02-iOS-App %}).
+In order to get your Raspberry Pi connected to your Wi-Fi network, you can use the companion [iOS App]({{ site.baseurl }}/{% post_url 2017-10-02-iOS-App %}).
 Alternatively, you can follow the [instructions](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md) on the Raspberry Pi website.

 ### Debian package